 The indie band, Arcade Fire, released this music video for their song “We Exist” in 2014.
-The video features Andrew Garfield, a straight actor, portraying the role of a transgender individual living in a small town.
+The video features Andrew Garfield, a cisgender actor, portraying the role of a transgender individual living in a small town.
 His character is seen getting ready for a night out on the town, being beaten by some local bikers, then dancing onstage at an Arcade Fire concert.
 After its release, the music video got mixed reactions.
-Many people saw the music video as an empowering anthem, while others criticized the casting of a straight as opposed to a transgender actor.
+Many people saw the music video as an empowering anthem, while others criticized the casting of a cisgender as opposed to a transgender actor.

 According to the music video, what are some of the daily struggles that transgender people face?
 How does the main character show that struggle?